info-mono/diyship/README.md

 | `$DIYSHIP_JOBS`       | The number of currently running jobs                          |
 | `$DIYSHIP_KEYMAP`     | The current keymap.                                           |

-Do to many technical limitation, not every shell support all the features:
+Do to many technical limitation, not every shell support all features:

 | Feature              | Bash | Zsh | Fish | Powershell | Ion | Elvish | Tcsh | Nushell | Xonsh |
 | -------------------- | ---- | --- | ---- | ---------- | --- | ------ | ---- | ------- | ----- |